scala/docs.scala-lang/overviews/macros/annotations.md

 This opens a number of new possibilities in code generation land.

 In this walkthrough we will write a silly, but very useful macro that does nothing except for logging the annottees.
-As a first step, we define an annotation that inherits `StaticAnnotation` and defines a `macroTransform` macro.
+As a first step, we define an annotation that inherits `StaticAnnotation` and defines a `macroTransform` macro (the name `macroTransform` is important as it tells the macro engine that the enclosing annotation is a macro annotation).
-(Note the triple question mark body of the macro.
-Did you know that you can do that starting from 2.10.2?)

     import scala.reflect.macros.Context
     import scala.language.experimental.macros